 Eastern Europe: Still winter and therefore not great for travel.

-March is a slow and sometimes cold travel month in Europe
+March is a slow travel month in Europe

 Except for winter sports, March is not a popular month to travel in Europe.
 Most destinations are quiet as there are no or limited school vacations on the continent.
 There are also no public holidays.
 Meanwhile, the weather across Europe is not yet that great.
 Snow, rain and wind can make several parts of the continent feel cold.